Fellow Since 1994

-This profile was prepared when Peter Tiamiyu was elected to the Ashoka Fellowship in 1994.
+This description of Peter Tiamiyu's work was prepared when Peter Tiamiyu was elected to the Ashoka Fellowship in 1994.

 Blinded by measles at the age of three, Peter Tiamiu grew up with a hunger for learning and reading that led him to develop a Braille "desktop publishing" project.
 He is now creating a network of Braille centers across Nigeria to produce reading materials and provide Braille literacy training.

 Peter Tiamiu is establishing independent Braille production centers to produce materials that cater for the academic, developmental, spiritual and leisure interests of the visually impaired.
 The centers also provide supplementary training in Braille literacy, enhancing the literacy culture among the visually impaired.
 Finally, the centers offer training in Braille printing for those who are prepared to try to expand Braille publishing further.